 ArcaOS 5.0 (Blue Lion)

 The first release of ArcaOS, codenamed Blue Lion, launched in May, 2017.
-The 4th maintenance release of 5.0 is in beta testing as of January, 2019, and scheduled for release in the near future.
+The 6th maintenance release of 5.0 was released August 2020.

 New RPM packages for the OS/2 & eCS Drivers & Software Subscription

 We are adding more ported and packaged software to our subscription RPM repository, thereby adding value to these services.
 Subscribers will be able to add the Subscription repo to Arca Noae Package Manager to be able to download and install these updates on demand.

 New RPM packages for the Arca Noae Stable Repository

 We are adding new packages to the free stable repository.
 Software here may be created by any third party, and packaged for inclusion in our free repository, available to all OS/2 users, whether subscribers or not.
 These packages may then be downloaded and installed via Arca Noae Package Manager.

 Enhanced printer support for OS/2 (with and without CUPS)

 New printer driver packages are in testing to support a wider range of modern printers, both with and without CUPS.
 These drivers augment the already rich support for venerable models as provided by OS/2 itself.
 In addition, ArcaOS ships with an improved PostScript printer driver pack, and CUPS drivers for Brother lasers are downloadable via Arca Noae Package Manager.
 A new Epson inkjet printer pack will soon also be available.

 We plan to expand MultiMac to include support for a limited set of wireless network adapters, commonly found in hardware suitable for ArcaOS.
 Eventually, these drivers may completely replace available GenMac drivers for chipsets which remain in use.

 Better support for OS/2 in virtualized environments